Kong/docs.konghq.com/app/dev-portal/index.md

 > _**Figure 1:** An example of Konnect contextual analytics for an API version_

 In addition to these high-level insights, administrators can explore the Konnect Analytics section to create custom reports, build dashboards, and view detailed request data for a more comprehensive and flexible understanding of portal activity.

+> Note: Portal and API contextual analytics are available to all customers.
+Access to Konnect Analytics and application contextual analytics insights requires Advanced Analytics.